pavelrogala/fastapi-tailwind-bootstrap/README.md

 npm install
 ```

-This will install Tailwind CSS, Bootstrap, and any other necessary frontend dependencies.
+This will install Tailwind CSS.

 ## 3. Run the Application